Sarthakbari/Password-Generator/README.md

 </p>

+> Try the live application and generate your own customized password.

 ---

 ## 📌 About The Project

-**Password Generator** is a frontend web project designed to generate random and customizable passwords.
+**Password Generator** is a frontend web application created to generate random and customizable passwords quickly.

-The application provides users with different password-generation options, allowing them to control the password length and character combinations.
+The application allows users to select different password options such as password length, lowercase letters, uppercase letters, numbers and special symbols.

-This project was created as part of my continuous practice in **HTML, CSS and JavaScript**, with a focus on DOM manipulation, user interaction and frontend UI development.
+This project was developed as part of my continuous learning and practice in **HTML, CSS and JavaScript**, with a focus on DOM manipulation, user interaction, JavaScript logic and responsive frontend development.

+The main goal of this project is to create a simple and useful tool while improving practical JavaScript development skills.

 ---